Jacqui Empson-High, Counsellor and Supervisor

 Bereavement through loss of a companion animal/pet

-Counselling/therapeutic writing for the dying and their families in their own homes
+Counselling support for the dying and their families, in their own homes if requested

 For individuals my fees are £45 a session and sessions last 50 minutes to an hour depending on the venue we use.
 The same price applies to video-link sessions.